Charles W. Forward: Career

 Forward joined the Vegetarian Society in 1881 while working as a bookbinder at 6 Blackfriars Road, London.
-As a leading London vegetarian, he had a close but critical association with A. F. Hills.
-He later served as vice-president.
+Gregory describes him as a leading London vegetarian who had a close but critical association with A. F. Hills.
+He later served as vice-president of the society.

-Forward was heavily involved in vegetarian journalism, serving as the editor of the Herald of Health and founding the Hygienic/Vegetarian Review.
-He also published many works on vegetarianism and has been described as a historian of the vegetarian movement.
-Forward's first published work was The Manual of Vegetarianism: A Complete Guide to Food Reform, which he co-authored with R. E. O'Callaghan in 1890.He authored a cookery book commissioned by J. S. Virtue in 1891 and edited the Vegetarian Yearbook, Birthday Book (1898), and Jubilee Library.
+Forward worked in vegetarian journalism, serving as editor of the Herald of Health and founding the Hygienic/Vegetarian Review.
+He also published works on vegetarianism and has been described as a historian of the vegetarian movement.

+Forward's first published work was The Manual of Vegetarianism: A Complete Guide to Food Reform, co-authored with R. E. O'Callaghan in 1890.
+He wrote a cookery book commissioned by J. S. Virtue in 1891 and edited the Vegetarian Yearbook, Birthday Book (1898), and Jubilee Library.

-In 1893, he published a satire through Nichols, titled Confessions of a Vegetarian, focusing on London vegetarian personalities.
+In 1893, he published a satire through Nichols titled Confessions of a Vegetarian, which focused on London vegetarian personalities.
 The same year, he collaborated with C. D. Steele on a musical sketch, "Only a Crossing Sweeper".
-By 1895, he was involved with the South London Food Reform Society and announced the production of a journal called Pure Food, the Journal of the Food Reform Movement, which was likely never produced.
+By 1895, he was involved with the South London Food Reform Society and announced a journal called Pure Food, the Journal of the Food Reform Movement, which Gregory states was probably not produced.

-In 1897, Forward advocated for the amalgamation of vegetarian journals.
-That same year, he edited and published a new edition of John Smith's vegetarian treatise, Fruits and Farinacea.
-The edition was heavily criticised by The British Medical Journal, which dismissed the work as unscientific.
+In 1897, Forward advocated the amalgamation of vegetarian journals.
+That year, he edited and published a new edition of John Smith's vegetarian treatise Fruits and Farinacea.
+The edition was criticised by The British Medical Journal, which described the work as unscientific.

-Speaking at the National Vegetarian Congress in 1899, Forward argued that although the vegetarian movement was increasing, vegetarian restaurants in London had decreased in number.
-He noted that affordable tinned meat had become widely available and how some of the purported vegetarian restaurants were not strictly vegetarian as they were serving meat dishes.
+At the National Vegetarian Congress in 1899, Forward argued that although the vegetarian movement was growing, the number of vegetarian restaurants in London had declined.
+He also noted the wider availability of cheap tinned meat and stated that some restaurants described as vegetarian were not strictly vegetarian because they served meat dishes.

 In the early 20th century, he edited the short-lived London Vegetarian Association Quarterly.
-In 1913, Forward contributed the chapter "Slaughter-House Cruelties" to the book The Under Dog, edited by Sidney Trist.
-The book documented the wrongs suffered by animals at the hand of man.
-He also edited The Animals' Guardian, subtitled "A Humane Journal for the Better Protection of Animals".
-This monthly periodical was published by the London and Provincial Anti-Vivisection Society.
+In 1913, Forward contributed the chapter "Slaughter-House Cruelties" to The Under Dog, edited by Sidney Trist.
+He also edited The Animals' Guardian, a monthly periodical subtitled "A Humane Journal for the Better Protection of Animals", published by the London and Provincial Anti-Vivisection Society.

-During World War I, he was associated with the Blue Cross Mission and was a delegate at the International Vegetarian Union in Stockholm.
-He gave lectures for the London Vegetarian Society and the National Food Reform Demonstration Council and worked at the Ebury Street Nature Cure Clinic.
+During World War I, Forward was associated with the Blue Cross Mission and was a delegate at the International Vegetarian Union in Stockholm.
+He gave lectures for the London Vegetarian Society and the National Food Reform Demonstration Council, and worked at the Ebury Street Nature Cure Clinic.

-His other journalistic ventures included The Bohemian (1887) and, in 1929, the quarterly New Life, announced in the Danielite Star, which focused on health and nature cure and was described as a "capital little magazine".
+His other journalistic projects included The Bohemian (1887) and, in 1929, the quarterly New Life, announced in the Danielite Star.
+The latter focused on health and nature cure.